Keyboard shortcuts

 Custom Levels

 Define custom levels at any numeric value between the built-in levels.
-Use RegisterLevel to configure the label, prefix, style, and canonical name.
+Use RegisterLevel to configure the label, symbol, style, and canonical name.

 func init() {